mbalduccini/docker-chromium-builder/README.md

 and start the build:

 ```
-# /docker-headless-shell/build-headless-shell.sh /media/src my-version
+# /docker-headless-shell/build-headless-shell.sh
 ```

+While `build-headless-shell.sh` is a handy script for its purpose, there are some aspects that might not be that great in the general case.

-After the first build, I also found the need to tweak the `build-headless-shell.sh` script to set `UPDATE=0` in order to avoid a very time-consuming source tree update each time I ran it.
+For example, I found the need to tweak the script to set `UPDATE=0` in order to avoid a very time-consuming source tree update each time I ran it.

+The script also uses a `.last` file _in its source directory_, which will get wiped out when you reset your docker image.

 I also manually tweaked the `gn` arguments a bit to get it to build, because "jumbo build" was taking forever and I was afraid it might run